-Caret position Indicates the cursor position in the editor window.
-For text files, the caret position pane displays the line number and column number of the cursor in the active window; when editing binary files, it displays the address being edited.
+Caret position Indicates the insertion position position in the editor window.
+For text files, the caret position pane displays the line number and column number of the insertion point in the active window; when editing binary files, it displays the address being edited.
 Time panel Displays the current time.